Subscribe to Our Updates

 Banks face a complex threat landscape where unauthorized access, insider threats, and compromised endpoints can lead to data breaches, regulatory penalties, and operational disruptions.
 NAC provides total network visibility, creating a real-time inventory of every device connected to branch networks, headquarters, data centers, and remote sites—helping security teams identify shadow IT, rogue devices, and potential attack vectors before they cause damage.

-From a regulatory perspective, NAC directly supports compliance with RBI's IT Framework, PCI DSS for cardholder data environments, and data protection regulations.
+From a regulatory perspective, The Reserve Bank of India's IT Framework and Cybersecurity Guidelines emphasize access control, segregation of duties, and continuous monitoring—mandates that NAC architectures inherently fulfill through automated policy enforcement and real-time device posture assessment.
 It enforces role-based access control, ensuring that only authorized personnel can reach core banking systems, customer databases, and payment infrastructure, while automatically documenting all access attempts and policy enforcement actions for audit trails.
 NAC also reduces the attack surface by preventing lateral movement: even if an attacker compromises a single branch PC, NAC's segmentation and policy enforcement restrict their ability to pivot across the network to high-value targets.

 For operational efficiency, NAC automates the onboarding of thousands of employee, contractor, and third-party devices across distributed branch networks, eliminating manual verification and reducing IT workload while maintaining consistent security standards.
 It also handles guest and customer Wi-Fi access through self-service portals, providing time-limited, isolated connectivity in bank lobbies without exposing internal resources.